By:

 India is the second most populated country in the world with nearly a fifth of the world’s population.
 According to the 2017 revision of the World Population Prospects, the population stood at 1.339 billion.
 Infrastructure and industries tend to increase by meeting population demand and growth, which will considerably increase the energy demand.
 Therefore, it would be essential to reduce the energy per capita to meet the demand of the increased population.
 It’s also essential to reduce the carbon footprint and to preserve the environment.

-Substantial infrastructure has been developed across India to meet the demand of the growing population.
+Substantial infrastructure has been developed across India to meet the demands of the growing population.
 Bengaluru is one of the best examples of development with an increase in population.
-In this article, we shall be going through on how the selection of glazing can play a significant role in the reduction in thermal and energy consumption.
+In this article, we shall be going through how the selection of glazing can play a significant role in the reduction of thermal and energy consumption.

 An energy model has been developed for the prototype villa to perform energy Simulation and study the impact of savings.
 In this example, we have assumed a G+1 Villa with 4BR located in Bengaluru and studied the impact of the reduction of thermal and energy reduction.